briansdenny/briandenny.net-dev/content/project/DONE Clarity/index.md

 ### Learn more about Clarity
 Any EHR system with patient matching and direct messaging can take advantage of Clarity’s cutting-edge solutions.
 [Find out how Clarity is a clear match](https://www.consensus.com/request-a-demo/) for your practice, and start automating your patient records today.

+## Results 🤩
+As is sometimes the case with projects I work on for other teams or departments, I have little insight into the final results.
+I do know, however, that the revised content has been shared with the Manager of SEO Content and the Senior Director of Product Marketing.

 <!--more-->